suprith4989/stylelabs/README.md

 The default environment is 'development', but can be specified as `development` environment variable.

 For example: To use the Google URL from the development environment:
-1. Enter value for cwe uri in settings.yml, development: section
+1. Enter value for any uri in settings.yml, development: section

 'config/settings.yml' is loaded to context.data variable in order for it to be used globally across behave scripts.
 Please add your config structure to `config/settings.yml` first and the you can retrieve it from context.data.

-On the Jenkins node, `config/settings.yml` in the repo is replaced with configuration stored locally at /etc/spicegate/settings.yml.
-To run on jenkins with arbitrary configuration, comment out the `cp ...` system call in the `behave-jenkins` script, and the `config/settings.yml` from the repository will be used.

 Run Tests
 ----
 From the project root,

 `behave # for python`

+You can open the image created by screenshot at /tmp/ directory using 'gnome-open' command in a linux system

 Headless mode
 ----